dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 - `NETWORK` : the network (testnet [colosseum], devnet [garden], etc.) your node is running on.
 - `SLICES` : This parameter determines which slices of the network the node will run (i.e. determines whether the node will be a slice node, a multi-slice node, or a global node).

-The [“Starting and Running a Node”](/participate/node/start-a-node.md) page contains information on the most important things to change in this file.
+The [“Run a Node”](/participate/node/start-a-node.md) page contains information on the most important things to change in this file.

 The `network.env` file can be edited with the following IDEs: